Why Pursue an M.A. in Theology?

 The M.A. in Theology degree seeks to equip students to become responsible interpreters of Scripture and faithful stewards of Christian thought.

 The Ecclesial Theology concentration for the M.A. in Theology at Wheaton focuses on the thoughtful application of theological teaching for the benefit of the church.
 In the Ecclesial concentration, ministry-minded students are prepared to become theologically thoughtful church leaders.
+This concentration is offered in partnership with the Center for Pastor Theologians.

 The Historical Theology concentration for the M.A. in Theology at Wheaton focuses on the development of theological ideas and doctrines over time and in context.
 In the Historical concentration, students draw meaningful connections between various points in the history of Christian thought and articulate the doctrines of the Christian church in relation to the broader historical, social, and philosophical context.